Consultant Children's Speech and Language Therapist

 Medico-Legal Expert Witness

-Caroline is a Consultant Speech and Language Therapist with 23 years’ experience of working with children from birth to 11 years of age.
+Caroline is a Consultant Speech and Language Therapist with 24 years’ experience of working with children from birth to 11 years of age.
 Person-centred care is at the heart of Caroline's practice.

 Caroline has a longstanding career in the NHS and combines this with her independent practice.
 Caroline has extensive experience of supporting children with a range of speech, language and communication needs including: